appsquickly/typhoon/README.md

 ###Isn't Objective-C a dynamic language?

 Yes, and I love categories, method swizzling, duck-typing and all that cool stuff.
 None of these are replacements for DI.
 DI is just a design pattern and as I mentioned above, you can do it without a container.
-Having one is handy though.
+But then you'd have to make sure all of the components are declared in the right order (not necessarily the best order for humans), perform configuration management and keep it neat.

 # Usage